Looming auto strike puts Biden’s labor loyalty to the test

 A potential strike at the big three automakers in mid-September is about to show whether the “summer of strikes” can carry its momentum into this autumn.

-United Auto Workers (UAW) are set to strike Sept.
-14 if they don’t reach a deal with Ford, GM and Stellantis, and their endorsement for Biden could prove to be a seal of authenticity on the administration’s pro-labor self-styling.
+United Auto Workers (UAW) is set to strike Sept.
+14 if it doesn’t reach a deal with Ford, GM and Stellantis, and its endorsement for Biden could prove to be a seal of authenticity on the administration’s pro-labor self-styling.

 “We’re focused on winning the best possible contract for our members in 2023, and then we can talk 2024,” the union said in a statement provided to The Hill.